 General

 While the receiver compression level is defined as the 1dB compression point of the receiver chain, it is not possible without knowing the design of the receiver circuits of a radar to define a general measurement circuit.
 The best way to measure the receiver compression level is to increase the power of a sine wave signal injected into the LNFE and check linearity either at the IF output of the LNFE or by reading digital values at the output of the A/D converter.

+The receiver frequency should be tuned to the centre frequency of ground-based radars used for meteorological purposes which is usually at 5 640 MHz.
+The receiver frequency shall be documented in the test report.

 Receiver Compression Level

-An CW test signal shall be injected into the LNFE.
+A CW test signal shall be injected into the LNFE.
 The gain response curve of the LNFE shall be measured and the 1 dB compression point shall be noted.

 The results obtained shall be compared to the limits in clause 4.2.2.3.2 in order to prove compliance with the requirement.